 Improved Pulling Strength

 The traps are a key muscle group of the upper body, and they assist in pulling strength and shoulder stability for exercises like heavy carries, deadlifts, and the Olympic lifts.
 Both high level weightlifters and proficient powerlifters are known for having traps that touch their ears.

-How to Warm-up Your Traps Before Training
+How to Warm Up Your Traps Before Training

 Now that you know the best trap exercises, work towards building a complete physique by checking out more training content from BarBend.